 A serum-enhanced super-soldier, originating in WWII, with a patriotic theme and a clean-cut, morally superior persona — it's pretty clear that Soldier Boy is an exaggerated parody of Captain America.
-In the comics, he's notably more old-fashioned and naive than the rest of the superheroes, refusing to engage in swearing, casual sex, and the other hedonistic behavior that his colleagues embraced.
+In the comics, he's notably more old-fashioned and naïve than the rest of the superheroes, refusing to engage in swearing, casual sex, and the other hedonistic behavior that his colleagues embraced.
 He also takes the whole "patriotic hero" thing to a hilariously over-the-top level, frequently spouting off cheesy, faux-patriotic lines or using a running list of American states as a "battle cry."
-Because of his squeaky-clean persona, he's elected the leader of a team called Payback, which also includes Stormfront (another clue that she's down but not out at the end of season 2), but he longs to join The Seven.
+Because of his squeaky-clean persona, he's elected the leader of a team called Payback, which also includes Stormfront.
+Still, he longs to join The Seven.

-That healing factor helps with the ruse that Soldier Boy is one person who's been aging superslowly since the 1940s.
+That healing factor helps with the ruse that Soldier Boy is one person who's been aging super slowly since the 1940s.
 In fact, there have been multiple Soldier Boys.
 The original's lack of intelligence and heart proved to be his doom: he made a selfish, bad call that led to his camp being discovered by the Germans and his entire team, except him and the future founder of The Boys, being killed.
 Although the superhero community keeps up the pretense that he's a long-lived WWII vet, the title is actually a legacy.
-The present-day Soldier Boy — the one Ackles will presumably be playing — is actually the third Soldier Boy.
+The present-day Soldier Boy — the one Ackles presumably plays — is actually the third Soldier Boy.

-He Has a Creepy History with One of The Seven
+He Has a Creepy History With One of The Seven

-The most headline-grabbing part of Soldier Boy's arc, though, is his history with Homelander (who is basically a dark parody or deconstruction of Superman).
-During an annual event that brings superheroes together for a week of debauchery, drugs, and sex, Soldier Boy is tricked into having sex with Homelander under false pretenses: he believes that he's undergoing a recruitment test to join The Seven, while Homelander knows perfectly well that's not the case.
+The most headline-grabbing part of Soldier Boy's arc is his history with Homelander (who is basically a dark parody or deconstruction of Superman).
+During an annual event that brings superheroes together for a week of debauchery, drugs, and sex (aka Herogasm), Soldier Boy is tricked into having sex with Homelander under false pretenses: he believes that he's undergoing a recruitment test to join The Seven, while Homelander knows perfectly well that's not the case.